Apply To CCPA Today

 • Present a 2-3 minute audition; material chosen by the applicant to show vocal and acting ability, and any specific talent or skills the applicant would like to show that demonstrates individual talent.

+• Interview with the Audition Panel.
+The audition will be conducted by a panel of Canadian College of Performing Arts Faculty and/or Directors.
+Guests may be invited to the panel.
 The applicant’s demonstrated ability to contribute to the full range of duties required for cooperative production, professionalism and teamwork during their prior studies in a Canadian College of Performing Arts program will be taken into consideration as well as the casting requirements for the productions proposed for the specific program year.

 Contact the Registrar at registrar@ccpacanada.com for more details.